01 of 03

-- Use stem stitch for all the foliage stems.
-Use detached chain stitch for the leaves.
+- Use a stem stitch for all the foliage stems.
+Use a detached chain stitch for the leaves.

 - Work the flowers with the straight stitch for the base of the blooms and detached chain stitch for the tops.
 Make the tiny flowers with french knots.